someguynamedjosh/scarlet/spec.md

 POPULATED_STRUCT[ label value rest ]
 ```
 Each different usage of "UNIQUE" is, as the name suggests, UNIQUE.
 So if I have
-in a file "x IS UNIQUE y IS UNIQUE", "x != y" is a true statement.
+in a file "x IS UNIQUE y IS UNIQUE", "x =not y" is a true statement.
 There is
 also `PANIC`, which represents an unrecoverable error.
 It is not quite a value
 because you can never observe it - any computation involving a PANIC itself
 resolves to that same PANIC until the root of the program is reached.